 The workshops provide critical information regarding the entire ETD process including a review of deadlines and submission requirements, student and faculty responsibilities, basic formatting instructions using Microsoft Word, tips on time management, writing strategies, and a overview of each section of the manuscript.
-ETD Workshops are offered twice in the Fall and Spring semesters and once in the Summer.
+ETD Workshops are offered each semester.
 The schedule of upcoming ETD Workshops is posted on the ETD Workshops and Help Sessions page.

 All thesis master's and doctoral students are required to attend an on-campus ETD Workshop the semester prior to graduation.
 However, if you are not on campus, you can do the online option - review the Understanding the ETD Process tutorial and the ETD Resource Center website in the semester prior to graduation to fulfill this requirement.
 Information and instructions regarding both the in-person and online workshops can be found on the ETD Workshops and Help Sessions page.

 When should I attend the ETD workshop or complete the online ETD tutorial?

 In order for the student to receive the greatest benefit from the workshops, students are expected to complete the workshop the semester PRIOR TO the semester of graduation.

 If I miss the Submission Deadline do I need to attend additional ETD workshops?

 No, once you attend a workshop or complete the online ETD tutorial you have fulfilled the workshop requirement, however, students should thoroughly review the ETD formatting tutorials and deadlines to assure that modifications have not been added.